bbtsoftware/docker-mssql-backup/README.md

 **NOTE:**
 The backup is written to a directory `/backup` inside the [Microsoft SQL Server] container, not to a volume in the backup container.
+For using the cleanup feature attach the same `/backup` volume in the `bbtsoftwareag/mssql-backup` container.

 ### Tags